 Who among us wouldn’t agree that abuse and oppression are wrong?
 Racism is wrong.
 Sexism is wrong.
 Speciesism is wrong.
 But what are we doing about it?
 Dr. Martin Luther King Jr. asked, “What are you doing for others?” and gave a reminder that “[a] time comes when silence is betrayal.”
+Or as another great leader, Archbishop Desmond Tutu, said, “If you are neutral in situations of injustice, you have chosen the side of the oppressor.
+If an elephant has its foot on the tail of a mouse and you say that you are neutral, the mouse will not appreciate your neutrality.”
 By rallying for civil liberties and speaking out against inequality, he exemplified his own words, showing that “[t]he time is always right to do what is right.”
 Taking his statements and calls to action to heart, PETA speaks out against violence and oppression.

-Opposing injustice isn’t a matter of choosing a single issue.
-Picking which ugly “-isms” to stamp out will never be how social justice reform works.
+Opposing injustice isn’t a matter of choosing a single issue and ignoring all others.
+It is acting on principle against all injustice.
+Picking which ugly “-isms” to stamp out, like plucking this grape and that from a bunch, will never be how social justice reform works.
 Ableism, homophobia, sexism, speciesism, racism, and transphobia are all linked by one common theme: a supremacist attitude.

 Biases are born of ignorance.
 Not so long ago, in the days of human enslavement, some people believed that African men did not feel pain as white men do and that African women did not experience maternal love as white women do, so it was considered acceptable to brand their faces and to auction off their children.
 Highly educated white people refused to believe their own eyes and ears or follow common sense, because society accepted the exploitation of another race.
-We have abolished human enslavement—at least in theory—but we continue to enslave other animal species who, if we are honest, clearly demonstrate that if you burn them, they scream just as we do; that they experience maternal love just as we do; and that they desire freedom just as we do.
+We have abolished human enslavement—at least in theory—but we continue to enslave others who may not look exactly the same as “we” do but, if we are honest, clearly demonstrate that if you burn them, they scream just as we do; that they experience maternal love just as we do; and that they desire freedom just as we do.

-It’s always hard to look at acts of abuse committed today and imagine them through the more critical eyes of future generations or to put ourselves in the shoes of the oppressed, yet if we believe what Dr. King famously said—that “[i]njustice anywhere is a threat to justice everywhere”—we must do exactly that.
+It may be useful to look at acts of abuse committed today and imagine them through the more critical eyes of future generations or to put ourselves in the shoes of the oppressed, because if we believe what Dr. King famously said—that “[i]njustice anywhere is a threat to justice everywhere”—we must do exactly that.